Gabriel-Chen/hamiltonian/_drafts/2021-8-19-WiCyS-Security-Training-Scholarship.md

 Overall, the pace for this stage is quite fast.
 We only got roughly a month and a half to prepare and finish the certificate attempt.
 Luckily, each of us got one extension throughout the whole scholarship, so many of us used that extension on GSEC.
 However, after a two months of intensive study, I decided to finish this up without using the extension.
 I am very glad that I passed the GSEC  on time.

-The whole exam lasts four hours and is very hard to manage the time if you don't have a time table.
+The whole exam lasts for four hours and is very hard to manage the time if you don't have a time table.
 Usually, my exams last at most for two hours, and this is the first time for me taking a four hours exam.
 I underestimated how hard it is to manage such a long time slot and ended up running out of the time.
 This, a tame table to reference how much time is left on a certain question is extremely needed.

 ## Stage VI - SANS 530 + GDSA Certificate

+The last stage of this scholarship is originally GCIH + SANS 504, but I asked for SANS 530 + GDSA to better fit my career goal.
+The GCIH is cerfified incident handler and is majorly for members within a response team.
+For myself, since my focus is heavily in defensible architectural design and security engineering, being a member of incident response team does not align with my future goal.

 ---